Maragogipe

-Maragogipe is a municipality in the state of Bahia in the North-East region of Brazil.
+Maragogipe (/pt-BR/) is a municipality in the state of Bahia in the North-East region of Brazil.
 Maragogipe covers 438.18 km2, and has a population of 44,793 with a population density of 110 inhabitants per square kilometer.
 Maragogipe is located 130 km from the state capital of Bahia, Salvador.
 It borders the Paraguaçu River, 20 km upstream from Baía de Todos os Santos.
 Maragogipe was a major center of sugar cane and tobacco production, and became home to large slave-holding plantations.
 After the abolition of slavery in Brazil in 1888 the Afro-Brazilian population lived as tenant laborers until recently as "21st century slaves", unable to fish or grow staple crops.

 The municipality contains a large portion of the Baía do Iguape Marine Extractive Reserve, created in 2000.
 Maragogipe is home to an extensive system of mangroves along the Paraguaçu and the Bay of Iguape.
 The Quilombo Salamina Putumuju, a quilombo settlement of 200 people within the reserve, was recognized by the Palmares Cultural Foundation in December 2004.